shankarmadeshvaran/iOS-Blog-Projects/README.md

 ## [Puzzle Game using UI Drag & Drop APIs in Swift](https://medium.com/a-developer-in-making/puzzle-game-using-ui-drag-drop-apis-in-swift-4bd9d29f6c20)
-We are going to how implement Drag & Drop in iOS application using Swift language.
+We are going to learn about how to implement Drag & Drop in iOS application using Swift language.
 I’m going to show you how it works and how to develop a simple puzzle app in your application.
 In this tutorial, we are going to see:
 What is Drag & Drop?
 How to use Drag and Drop APIs to develop simple Puzzle Game.